Who is Paul Doyle, the father accused of Liverpool parade crash?

 According to multiple reports, Doyle is a married father of three and a business owner who lives in a quiet cul-de-sac.

-The Sun also reported he was a former Royal Marine commando prior to launching his businesses.
+His LinkedIn profile shows he was a former Royal Marine commando during the 1990s prior to launching his businesses, and now works in cyber.

 Their neighbours claimed they are a “nice” family, with the children praised for being well-behaved.